Chapter 11 Competing Macro Theories and Issues

 2. Government intervention could be required to fully employ resources.

-E. Supply-side ececonomics - Wiki discussed in chapter 16, stated emphasizes increasing
+1. Supply-side economics - Wiki discussed in chapter 16, stated emphasizes increasing

 aggregate supply rather than increasing aggregate demand.

-F. Freiburg School of the Austrian School developed during 1930's in Germany after their great inflation,
+2. Freiburg School of the Austrian School developed in 1930's Germany after their great

-is followed by Angela Merkel and stresses free markets with rigorous regulation.
+inflation, is followed by A. Merkel and stresses free markets with rigorous regulation.

 2. Price-Wage flexibility